adrian-13/FLIR-for-YOLO/README.md

 # FLIR for YOLO
-Transfer FLIR thermal dataset annotations to YOLO annotations format.
+Transfer FLIR thermal dataset annotations (Pascal VOC format) to YOLO annotations format.

 ## About
 This script extract informations about annotations from FLIR thermal_annotations.json file and transfer it into the text files.
 Each text file consists of annotations about one image.